saltyorg/docs/docs/reference/safire.md

     scp /Users/nacl/Downloads/safire-credentials.json nacl@111.222.333.444:~/safire/creds/creds.json
     ```

-3. Run the script again.
+1. Run the script again.

     You will be prompted to authenticate to google and copy-paste a token twice at the beginning.

     ```
     ./sb_gd.sh
     ```

+1. You should now have three new shared drives ready for use with Saltbox.